joeyvmason/joeyvmason.github.io/_posts/2016-10-25-using-scalyr-with-elastic-beanstalk.md

 ### Deploy

 At this point, you should be good to go.
-Deploy your application just as normally would and keep an eye on the Elastic Beanstalk events console.
+Deploy your application just as you normally would and keep an eye on the Elastic Beanstalk events console.
 If there are any problems, error messages will show up here.
 Good luck!